A family of compact semitoric systems with two focus-focus singularities: Introduction

 Recently there has been a lot of activity relating to semitoric integrable systems, which we review briefly now.
 There has been work regarding quantizations of semitoric integrable systems, specifically related to the problem of recovering the classical system from the quantum one (see for instance Le Floch $\&$ Pelayo $\&$ \vungoc~\cite{LFPeVN2016}).
 Hohloch $\&$ Sabatini $\&$ Sepe~\cite{HSS} answer the question of how the classification of semitoric systems is linked to Karshon's classification~\cite{karshon} of Hamiltonian $\mbS^1$-spaces.
 The question of lifting a Hamiltonian $\mbS^1$-action to a semitoric system is an ongoing project by Hohloch $\&$ Sabatini $\&$ Sepe $\&$ Symington and has been the topic of several conference talks.
 There has been work to determine the convexity of the momentum map image with respect to its intrinsic integral affine structure by Ratiu $\&$ Wacheux $\&$ Zung~\cite{RaWaZu2017}.
+Alonso $\&$ Dullin $\&$ Hohloch~\cite{AFDH-spin} are computing higher order terms of the Taylor series invariant of the focus-focus point in the coupled spin-oscillator (\refcoupledSpin\ of the present paper).
 Deformations of semitoric systems have been studied by endowing the moduli space with a topology, see Palmer~\cite{PalmerJGP2017}.
 Kane $\&$ Palmer $\&$ Pelayo~\cite{KaPaPeSL2Z,KaPaPeminimal} used combinatorial methods to study blowups/downs and minimal models of semitoric systems.
-Generalizations of semitoric systems are achieved in Ratiu $\&$ Pelayo $\&$ \vungoc~\cite{PeRaVN2015} and Hohloch $\&$ Sabatini $\&$ Sepe $\&$ Symington~\cite{HSS-vertical}.
+Generalizations of semitoric systems are achieved in Pelayo $\&$ Ratiu $\&$ \vungoc~\cite{PeRaVN2015} and Hohloch $\&$ Sabatini $\&$ Sepe $\&$ Symington~\cite{HSS-vertical}.
 Additionally, work has begun to extend the theory of semitoric systems to higher dimensional manifolds in Wacheux~\cite{Wacheux-thesis}.
 Surgery techniques for semitoric systems are an ongoing project by Hohloch $\&$ Sabatini $\&$ Sepe $\&$ Symington.
 Presently, hyperbolic singularities are excluded from semitoric integrable systems, but Dullin $\&$ Pelayo~\cite{dullin-pelayo} have produced a smooth family of systems with transition from being semitoric to having a family of hyperbolic singular points.
+A reader new to integrable systems can consult the surveys Pelayo $\&$ \vungoc~\cite{PVNsurvey} and Pelayo~\cite{Pesurvey}, or the books Marsden $\&$ Ratiu~\cite{MarsdenRatiu-book} and Cushman $\&$ Bates~\cite{CushmanBates-book}.